What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 4. Just-In-Time (JIT)

-Inventory is ordered only when needed for production or sales.
+JIT is a lean inventory approach where goods are ordered only when needed for production or sales.

 Benefits: